AITU-BlockchainHack-Hackathon-2023/blockchain-hack-2023/README.md

 ## Abstract

-We have created a web application that allows you to view transactions in different blockchains and the connections between senders and recipients within them
+We have created a web application that allows you to view transactions in Ethereum and the connections between senders and recipients within them

+## Demo

+Our project is launched at this link: http://159.223.225.226:9000/

 ## Demo video

-[Link to a demo video showcasing your project, if any.
-Ensure it is less than 3 minutes long.]
+Video, how CryptoInt works: https://youtu.be/BYRH7m9ludg

 ## How to run